rschroll/rmfuse/README.md

 require logging in to your reMarkable account.
 RMfuse uses that code to obtain tokens which it uses in the future to authenticate itself.

+Note that RMfuse will not produce any output by default.
+(You can use `-v` or `-vv` to make it more talkative.)
+It does not provide a user interface to your files; instead you use another terminal or a file browser to access the mounted directory.

 To unmount and halt RMfuse, use the `fusermount` command:
 ```
 fusermount -u ~/remarkable